-Al "Buzz" Preston, who has enjoyed success from Honolulu to South Bend, begins his sixth season in Atlanta as Georgia Tech's wide receivers coach.
+Al "Buzz" Preston, who has enjoyed success from Honolulu to South Bend and has coached in every American time zone, begins his seventh season in Atlanta as Georgia Tech's wide receivers coach.

 Thomas, who made remarkable strides under Preston, left Tech as one of the most prolific receivers in Georgia Tech history.
 In just three seasons Thomas caught 120 passes for 2,339 yards (fourth-most in Tech history) while averaging 19.5 yards per reception.
 Thomas had 15 career touchdown receptions and caught at least one pass in 29 consecutive games.

 Following his three seasons at Stanford, Preston went with coach Tyrone Willingham to Notre Dame for three more seasons (2002-04) to coach the running backs and serve as special teams coordinator.
-He helped lead the Irish to two bowl games with appearances in the Gator Bowl in 2002 and the Insight Bowl following the 2003 regular season.
+He helped lead the Irish to appearances in the Gator Bowl in 2002 and the Insight Bowl following the 2003 regular season.

 Under Preston's tutelage, Julius Jones rushed for 1,268 yards and 10 touchdowns as a senior at Notre Dame in 2003.
 Jones also had 1,568 all-purpose yards and a school-record three 200-yard rushing games in '03 en route to honorable mention All-America honors.
 Jones went on to be selected in the second round of the 2004 NFL Draft by the Dallas Cowboys.
 In 2002, Irish running back Ryan Grant eclipsed the 1,000-yard mark as well.